Udinanon/lovr-docs/guides/Shaders.md

     // texture(sampler2D(myTexture, mySampler), UV)

 A `Sampler` object can be sent to the shader using `Pass:send`, similar to buffers and textures.

+### Moving values between stages

+It's also possible you'll want to move a value from the Vertex shader to the Fragment shader directly, without setting up buffers or textures.

+For example, a vertex shader that computes a color or a component of a color for the fragment shader.

+These values can easiy be passed by using the `in` and `out` keywords.

+In the Vertex Shader declare the variable to be passed as:

+    layout(location = 0) out vec3 v_color;

+And in the Fragment shader it is received as:

+    layout(location = 0) in vec3 v_color;

+If you're using the dev branch, the `layout(location=0)` is not needed, just the `in`/`out` keywords.